 Instructions

-- To thaw phyllo dough, follow the package instructions.
+- Thaw phyllo dough according to package instructions.
 I thaw it overnight in the fridge, then leave it on the counter for 2 hours to reach room temperature.

 - My phyllo dough had 28 sheets that measured 17 x 12, which can fit a 17 x 12-inch baking sheet or be trimmed to fit.
 If using 9 x 14 sheets, just make more layers in a 9 x 13-inch pan, and avoid using deep baking dishes.